PolymerLabs/arcs/extension/README.md

 [Product](https://schema.org/Product) and [Event](https://schema.org/Event),
 but check the code for the authoritative list.

-The extension automatically tags [Product] with #shortlist.
+The extension automatically tags [Product] with #shortlist, and all other views with #browserContext.

 ## todos

 Nothing is ever complete.

+- [ ] Views should be created in the user's profile, so they can be consumed in other arcs (and as they aren't meant to be shared to other users by default).
 - [ ] When initializing the extension, pull in data from all open tabs.
 The current version depends on the extension being on from browser startup, and there's a hook from each tab that's opened to send over entities from that